-Applications should be submitted to the Academic Director, Food Science Programme, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.
+Applications should be submitted to the Academic Director, Food Science Programme, Department of Food Science, Faculty of Agriculture, University College Dublin, Belfield, Dublin 4.

 Practical classes and demonstrations will be held where appropriate.
 In addition, each student will be required to carry out a research project.